dhcho0622/COVID-19-Traveling-Project/README.md

 Currently two notebooks posted on GitHub.
 The Webscrapping & Predicting notebook which consisted of the Data Cleaning, Collection & Modeling components of the supervised machine learning.
 The second notebook contains a recommendation system based off of the same cleaned data set using the COVID-19 features.

+Additionally, covapp.py contains the code used to create the front end dashboard for this project on streamlit

 ## Questions That Were Posed:

 * What kind of categories are the most common in the YELP data set